makrai/notes/maynez2005-faithful-abs-summ.md

   * less human-like responses for open-ended tasks such as LM and story generat (Holtzman+ 2020; Welleck+ 2020; See+ 2019)
   * for abstractive document summarization: highly prone to hallucinate content
-* We conducted a large scale human evaluation of several neural extreme abs summ
+* We conducted a large scale human evaluation of neural extreme abs summ models
   * types of hallucinations they produce
   * substantial amounts of hallucinated content in all model generated summs
   * pretrained models are better summarizers not only in terms of raw metrics,